znagler/find_lane_lines/README.md

 2. The pipeline doesn't consider information from previous frames.
 While it is nice for testing to have a method that treats every frame independently, it doesn't maximally use the information at hand.
 This would be like a person re-evaluating his steering angle every fraction of a second instead of using his memory.
 A smarter pipeline would consider previous frames and take them into account with some sort of weighted average.

-3. Quadratics cannot capture more than one curve, so this would fail on frames that curve both left and right.
+3. Quadratics cannot capture more than one curve, so this would fail on frames where the road curves both left and right.